Clarifai/docs/docs/api-guide/model/custom-text-model-walkthrough.md

 ## Create a Custom Model

-Let's create a custom model.
+Let's create a custom transfer learning model (also called an "embedding-classifier").

 <Tabs>